 Teaching is provided via an introductory seminar, thesis supervision, mid-term seminar and a thesis seminar.
-Time and place for the seminars are announced via the course's MONDO site.
-Students are entitled to 20 hours supervision, of which amount one third is assigned as contact time.
+Students are entitled to 40 hours supervision, of which amount one third is assigned as contact time.

 Under extraordinary circumstances, students can be granted a change of supervisor.
 A request, specifying the grounds for the request, shall be sent to the instructor in charge of the thesis course.
 In case a change is granted, the number of hours so far consumed will be deducted from the hours of supervision with the new supervisor.